PerimeterX/bot-tools/README.md

 Please install the following packages and tools prior to the session:

 * Install Docker.
 You can download and find instructions on how to install docker for your OS here: https://www.docker.com/products/overview
+  * Docker for Windows requirements are 64bit Windows 10 Pro, and the Hyper-V package enabled.
+  * If you have a different windows version - see https://docs.docker.com/engine/installation/windows/ on how to install docker with Docker Toolbox.
-Docker requirements for Windows OS are 64bit Windows 10 Pro.
-In case you can't install docker, you can still work with a local python installation.
+  * In case you can't install docker, you will need to install node.js for your OS.
+You can download node.js here https://nodejs.org/en/download/
 * Install python 2.7.
   * Windows: download the latest python version at: https://www.python.org/downloads/
   * Mac: